-In July 2021, we initiated a U.S. phase I/II study of MW005 for the treatment of low-risk basal cell carcinoma (BCC).
-The phase I/II open-label, randomized clinical study in BCC is designed to evaluate safety and tolerability of MW005 using different schedules of administration, as well as provide a preliminary evaluation of efficacy as measured by the percentage of target lesion with complete histological clearance.
-The trial will enroll up to 32 patients, comprised of 2 cohorts of 16 patients each, with histologically confirmed superficial or nodular BCC and will be conducted at three leading clinical centers in the U.S. We expect data to be available in the first half of 2022.
+In July 2021, we initiated a U.S. Phase I/II study of MW005 for the treatment of low-risk basal cell carcinoma (BCC).
+The Phase I/II open-label, randomized clinical study in BCC is designed to evaluate safety and tolerability of MW005 using different schedules of administration, as well as provide a preliminary evaluation of efficacy as measured by the percentage of target lesion with complete histological clearance.